Skip to content

 The Devon Local Nature Recovery Strategy gives an overview of Devon’s wildlife and sets out priorities and actions to help nature recover.
 It’s a tool to help us all do our bit to create a wildlife-rich Devon, today and for generations to come.

 There’s lots of great work going on across Devon to help nature.
 We’d love to know what you’re doing.
-Whether you’ve dug a pond, planted a woodland or a restored a wildflower meadow, please let us know by adding it to the Viewer.
+Whether you’ve dug a pond, planted a woodland or a restored a wildflower meadow, please let us know by adding it to our delivery map on the Viewer.

 Did you know